addy18/project2-buzblink-jdrodriguez10/project/src/README.md

 ## Description:

-Interrupt-driven toy program that flashes the LEDs and makes sounds depending on which of the 4 switch you press.
+Interrupt-driven toy program that flashes the LEDs and makes sounds depending on which of the 4 switches you press.

 ## Compile and Run: